 3 decisive moments during the making of a picture of the moon.
 It questions the possibility of capturing a poetic moment with limited technical equipment.

 The moon, visible against a clear blue sky, was captured with an Olympus Penn, 35 mm.

 However, the negatives (18-24 mm) did not show any appearance of the moon.
 This observation would become the final work.

-Printing this image on a manual colour device brought the ultimate answer: the moon did appear and even doubled.
-Click to enlarge.
+But printing this image on a manual colour device brought the ultimate answer: the moon did appear and even got a companion.

 Contactsheet and unique C-print, framed 45/62.